 A study of the legislative process in the United States, focusing primarily on Congress and the state legislatures.
 Course topics will include elections for legislative offices and the interaction between the legislature and the executive branch.
-The roles of parties and leaders in the legislative process will be examined.
+The roles of parties and leaders the rise of the independent voter, and the influence of race on voting.